DustyDave961/desertores/README.md

 # desertores
 Generates ores in deserts and other biomes.
+Also spawns raw ore blocks if enabled.
 Biome specific ore node variants coming soon.